Stocks rise on hopes of truce in US-China trade dispute

 London

-The FTSE 100 of blue-chip shares ended 0.7 per cent higher, after hitting its highest level since December 5th, while the mid-cap index rallied 1.3 per cent also to levels not seen since early last month.
+The FTSE 100 ended 0.7 per cent higher, after hitting its highest level since December 5th, while the mid-cap index rallied 1.3 per cent also to levels not seen since early last month.

 The London market was buoyed by the more optimistic feeling on global trade tensions as well as a positive trading update from housebuilder Taylor Wimpey, which offset the ongoing uncertainty over Brexit and figures showing a slowing of UK productivity growth.